maxtoroq/DbExtensions/docs/api/DbExtensions/DatabaseConfiguration/LastInsertIdCommand.md

 DatabaseConfiguration.LastInsertIdCommand Property
 ==================================================
 Gets or sets the SQL command that returns the last identity value generated on the database.
-The default value is "SELECT @@identity".
-You can override the default value using a "DbExtensions:{providerInvariantName}:LastInsertIdCommand" entry in the appSettings configuration section, where {providerInvariantName} is replaced with the provider invariant name (e.g. DbExtensions:System.Data.SqlClient:LastInsertIdCommand).

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)